FC Sportist Svoge: History

-Early Years
+Early years

 Sportist Svoge was formed in 1924, as a sports club characterized by a blue and white check jersey.
 In 1949, after reorganization, the club was renamed to DSNM Svoge.
 In the years between 1952 and 1954, the sports club competes with the name of Minyor Svoge, and in the period between 1954 and 1957 carries the simple name FC Svoge.
 The club finally became known as Sportist Svoge in 1957, the name, which is known to date.

 Road to the Elite

 Until 2007, Sportist participated in either the third or the fourth amateurs divisions, but in 2006-07 the team were promoted for the first time to second division.
 In their first season in professional football, the club finished in 6th place.
 In 2008 manager Aleksandar Aleksandrov laid the foundations of a good team.
-The 2008-09 season in the domestic league was successful for the team, which finished 2nd, and managed to participate in the play-off for promotion in the Bulgarian A PFG.
+The 2008–09 season in the domestic league was successful for the team, which finished 2nd, and managed to participate in the play-off for promotion in the Bulgarian A PFG.
 On June 17, 2009, Sportist surprisingly won the play-off against Naftex Burgas with a result of 6:4 in the penalty shoot-out and qualified for the A PFG for the first time in the club's history.

 A Group Season

 On August 10, 2009, in the first match of the club in the top division of Bulgarian football, Sportist finished with a 1:1 draw against Slavia Sofia.
 The first goal for the club in the A PFG scored Georgi Semerdzhiev.
-The first win came in the 5th round against Lokomotiv Plovdiv, with 2:1 at the Stadion Chavdar Cvetkov.
+The first win came in the 5th round against Lokomotiv Plovdiv, by a score of 2:1 at the Stadion Chavdar Cvetkov.
 Sportist won just five games in their first A PFG campaign.
-From these five wins, four came from home games.
-They managed to beat Botev Plovdiv, Cherno More Varna, Lokomotiv Plovdiv, and Sliven.
-Away results weren't as impressive.
-Svoge only managed to beat FC Minyor Pernik and draw against Botev Plovdiv.
-These results earned the team 19 points, which was 13 points below the relegation line.
-Sportist were relegated at the end of the season to the B PFG.
+From the five wins, four came from home games.
+The team managed to beat Botev Plovdiv, Cherno More Varna, Lokomotiv Plovdiv, and Sliven.
+Away results were even less impressive.
+Sportist only managed to beat Minyor Pernik and draw with Botev Plovdiv.
+These results earned the team 19 points, which was 13 points below the safety line.
+Sportist was thus relegated at the end of the season to the 2010–11 B Group.